Hypercharge: Relation with electric charge and isospin

 where I3 is the third component of isospin and Q is the particle's charge.

 Isospin creates multiplets of particles whose average charge is related to the hypercharge by:

 since the hypercharge is the same for all members of a multiplet, and the average of the I3 values is 0.

+These definitions in their original form hold only for the three lightest quarks.